 CONCLUSIONS ARE BASED ON SOLID SCIENCE.

 “The IPCC is organized by the United Nations.
-Since 1990, they’ve produced five reports.
-Each “report” is actually a series of books, each almost 1000 pages.
+Since 1990, they’ve produced five [major] reports [and recent ‘Synthesis Reports’ prepared in advance of the 2022 IPCC ‘Sixth Assessment Report’].
+Each [Assessment] “report” is actually a series of books, each almost 1000 pages.
 The books cover the physical science, the impacts adaptation and vulnerability, and the mitigation of climate change.
 The IPCC includes climate models from more than twenty different climate laboratories around the world, each with their own supercomputers.
 Each lab’s model is written independently from the others.
 They come from China, Norway, the United States, Canada, France, Australia, Germany, Korea, Russia, Japan, and the United Kingdom!

 “The IPCC puts the report through a rigorous review process where each sentence is scrutinized.
 It produces a report that all authors agree on, and that the governments of the member countries agree on.
 Because of this process, the IPCC reports tend to err on the side of being conservative.